This blog article was originally published on July 31, 2024. It was last updated on January 16, 2025.

 What are the Payment Provisions of the Rule?

 The payment provisions aim to protect consumers from repeated, unsuccessful payment attempts and prevent excessive fees and bank account closures.
-To summarize, the rule restricts lenders from attempting to withdraw payment from a borrower’s account after two consecutive failed attempts unless the borrower provides new authorization for the third attempt.
+To summarize, the rule restricts lenders from attempting to withdraw payment from a borrower’s account after two consecutive failed payment transfers unless the borrower provides new authorization for the third attempt.

 This means any two consecutive declines on a borrower’s bank account regardless of the payment method used (i.e., ACH and corresponding debit card on the same bank account) should result in discontinuing any future attempts to debit that borrower’s account.
 This includes a one-time payment attempt or a recurring schedule attempt on any of the borrower’s loans with the lender.